Nigeria's Lagos set to turn vast trash into scarce power

 GARBAGE CAPITAL

-The scheme, modeled on similar ones in Norway and Sweden, is part of broader efforts to clean up a city that had become known as the 'garbage capital of the world.'
+The scheme, modelled on similar ones in Norway and Sweden, is part of broader efforts to clean up a city that had become known as the 'garbage capital of the world.'

 Governor Babatunde Fashola has won plaudits for sprucing up bits of Lagos that used to look like the set for a post-apocalyptic movie, clearing out rusting scrap metal and planting trees and hedges in its place.

-The Olusosun dump site, spread over 100 acres, rising up to 25 meters high, and, in some places, extending 35 meters under the ground, has created its own geography of jagged hills and gorges formed of plastic bags, old clothes and boxes.
+The Olusosun dump site, spread over 100 acres (40 hectares), rising up to 25 metres high, and, in some places, extending 35 metres under the ground, has created its own geography of jagged hills and gorges formed of plastic bags, old clothes and boxes.

 "There was a time when Lagos was sinking under its waste.
 We moved the waste, but it is still just being buried.
 Now waste is an asset," Oresanya said, before narrowly avoiding plunging his immaculately polished brown shoes into a puddle of filth.